foospidy/payloads/README.md

 ### Usage

-run `./get.sh` to download external payloads.
+run `./get.sh` to download external payloads and unzip any payload files that are compressed.

 ### Payload Credits